MichaIng/DietPi-Docs/docs/install.md

     ![Proxmox VM starting](assets/images/proxmox3.png){: width="1024" height="590" loading="lazy"}

-    ???+ info "Optional: QEMU guest agent to comfortably control the DietPi VM from the Proxmox GUI" In Proxmox there is the option to start/stop VMs resp.
+    ??? info "Comfortably control the DietPi VM from the Proxmox GUI" In Proxmox there is the option to start/stop VMs resp.
 Container via

         - the mouse context menu on the VM in the tree view